 Data on safely surrendered and abandoned infants are collected by ICAN in an effort to ensure the on-going effectiveness of SSBL in Los Angeles County.
-Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner to see if there are differences in these two groups or if either group "fit a profile."
-Although the report began by highlighting data up through 2013, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2012.
-During this eleven-year period, 103 infants were safely surrendered and 56 infants were abandoned - 10 who survived and 46 who did not.
+Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner to see if there are differences in these two groups, or if either group "fit a profile."
+Although the report began by highlighting data up through 2016, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2015.
+During this fourteen-year period, 142 infants were safely surrendered and 63 infants were abandoned - 16 who survived and 47 who did not.

-The data collected for 2002 - 2012 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
+The data collected for 2002 - 2015 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
+However, it should be pointed out that we are often unable to obtain information about the mother's marital status.